usc-ctin583/usc-ctin583.github.io/docs/Projects/project1.md

 * What is the moral message of your game?

 ## 💯 Grading
+We will be play testing your game during class!!
+Please make sure your game is published on itch.io by play test day and is 100% playable.
 | Assignment | Percentage |
 | :--------- | :--------- |
 | Documentation | 10% |